This is the promise of love

 On our third day at the farm a peculiar thing happened that would set into motion a chain of events that would have serious ramifications for us later on.
 Eight hippies approached the brethren and asked the Hutterites if they could camp on their property by the river.
 The brethren said yes so the hippies set up a camp.
 We met and talked with the hippies and even sang a song that moved one young woman to tears, but then had nothing more to do with them.
 We were surprised when several weeks later the police raided their camp, and arrested them for growing marijuana and possession of a variety of drugs.
 Alarmed and worried for their impressionable children, the brethren closed down the remnants of their encampment.

 There was a beautiful naïve and gentle quality about the Hutterite children.
 I was touched by their delightfully sweet nature and refreshing innocence.
 Sometimes they brought us gifts such as fresh picked flowers or they scampered aboard the bus with little kittens draped in their arms.
-(We couldn’t resist keeping some of the kittens as pets).

 Hutterite children